 Why have diesel just for off-road applications?

-Out of those decisions was born our current situation.
-We have dyed diesel available to used widely but no for on road applications.
+Out of those decisions was born in our current situation.
+We have dyed diesel available to use widely but not for on-road applications.
 So, we must deal with this temptation for the foreseeable future.

 Dyed diesel color

 Dyed diesel is also called “red” diesel because of the distinct color it is mandated to be dyed by the government.
 It is a special dye called Solvent Red 26 or Solvent Red 164.
 This gives it that iconic red color that you see.
 It is also put in at a very high concentration so that it is easy to spot and shows through regular diesel.

 Will red diesel dye my fuel tank (Or any other fuel components)

 One thing people worry about is whether or not the DOT or other enforcement agency can detect dye even if you are no longer using it or it was long ago.
 Do you need to clean it?
 Is there anything you can do?